Umavit/test-repo/README.md

 # test-repo
-practicing the link between git and github
+practicing the link between git and github. trying to edit the file